tauri-apps/tauri-docs/docs/guides/getting-started/prerequisites.md

 ## Troubleshooting

-To check whether you have Rust installed correctly, open a shell and enter this command:
+To check whether you have Rust installed correctly, close your shell and open new one for the `.rustup` to be taken in consideration.
+Then enter this command:

 ```shell
 rustc --version